Syraxius/FFXIVSyraxiusBot/README.md

 - `assist_autotarget_autoapproach` - Automatically select nearest enemy, approach, and attack when in range
 - `assist_autoapproach` - Automatically approach your selected enemy and attack when in range

+Update the dictionary of `spells` accordingly (or move your own hotbar to match).

 Run `main.py` and have fun!

 ## Dungeon

+Note: The `assist` modes above need to be working before trying out `dungeon` mode.

 Modify `main.py` with the following changes:
 - Change `mode` to `dungeon`